yen936/kainotes_public/README.md

 # Kainotes
 > Daily bible verse app.

-Kanotes is a gree word that is translated "newness" in the new testament.
+kainoteß is a greek word that is translated "newness" in the new testament.

+Romans 6:4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness [kainotes] of life.

+Strongs defines kainotes as "in the new state of life in which the Holy Spirit places us so as to produce a new state which is eternal life"

 ## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

 ## Release History